 The first seekers of contact with God arrived to Meteora in the 9th century and only in 11-12th centuries was a Monastic community established together with the Dupiani church where they met for Sunday mass without going down to the village.

 The first monastery was built in the 14th century, and by the 16th century there were 24 of them.
 The monks must have been very dedicated if you can imagine them carrying of their all materials in baskets on their backs or in large nets that hauled up both material and monks up to the top.
 Later on, when tourism started in the area, the stairs were built for visitors.

-An interesting fact about this place is that there were only a few monks who established each monastery and took care of it.
+One of the interesting facts about Greece is that there were only a few monks who established each monastery and took care of it.
 Presently, there are only 16 nuns and less than 15 monks in all six active monasteries in Meteora.

 In the 30s of the last century, a plague hit the monasteries and the monks had to make a decision whether to break the rule and accept the help from nuns (this was not acceptable because of their celibacy vow) or … to let the monastic community die.
 Their community survived — so we guess an exception was made eventually.

 During the WWII, monasteries were raided and lots of precious works of art were stolen.
 Fortunately, you can still find stunning frescos, original icons, manuscripts and objects from the daily life of monks in monasteries that are open to public.

 Heading to Greece?
 Read more articles to get inspired: